-Dilapidation inspections, sometimes referred to as property condition inspections or surveys, are becoming more common practice for residential and commercial construction or demolition projects.
+Dilapidation inspections sometimes referred to as property condition inspections or a dilapidation survey is becoming more common practice for residential and commercial construction or demolition projects.

 Proposed projects can include new home builds and renovations, road works, government buildings, infrastructure upgrades and underground tunnelling.

 Demolition, excavation or construction work can have a potential adverse impact on adjoining or nearby properties.
 The vibration from heavy truck traffic, digging equipment, compactors plus other impacts can cause damage to neighbouring assets such as structural walls, retaining walls, fences and concrete driveways.

 Councils usually request a dilapidation report before construction starts on commercial and residential sites.
 The purpose of this is to report on the current condition of surrounding properties, including council assets such as footpaths and kerbing and document any existing cracks or damage to particular aspects of the properties before any work commences.

 A Houspect Dilapidation Inspection report is carried out by one of our qualified building inspectors who will provide an independent, professional document completed in accordance with Australian Standards.

 Our experienced inspectors will document the current condition of your property and list any existing building defects, such as cracks, gaps or subsidence to your property.
 Your dilapidation report will contain photos of any notable items to provide proof of existence before the commencement of the proposed construction project or work.

-It is also important to remember that if a problem does arise due to the building works a dilapidation report can help resolve disputes between residential property owners and building/construction companies.
+It is also important to remember that if a problem does arise due to the building works a dilapidation survey can help resolve disputes between residential property owners and building/construction companies.

 What Does Our Dilapidation Inspection Cover?

-Our dilapidation inspection covers a number of important areas in your property that could be negatively impacted by neighbouring construction works.
+A Houspect dilapidation survey covers a number of important areas in your property that could be negatively impacted by neighbouring construction works.
 These areas include: